nadyacamila/Bias-Mitigation-in-Car-dataset/README.md

 # Recommendation
 Based on the latest results, which provide a more accurate injury risk rating, it is advisable to re-assess the car to ensure its safety.

-Link to full DeepNote available in sorce code file.
+Link to full demonstration available in sorce code file.